jelleoverbeek/browser-technologies/opdracht1/README.md

 - To increase the usability for keyboard users I added some focus states.

 ### ScreenReader
 - I tested it using the native Mac OS screenreader and it worked because I used semantic elements.
-I added
+- Changed alt attributes to empty ones so the screenreader won't read the src attributes.

 ### CSS not loading
 - Added JavaScript snippet that adds inline CSS instead of a class when the CSS didn't load.